Pretty-Good-Freedom-Tech/grapevine-modular-structure/README.md

 ## Sources of Raw Data

 Although we are nostr-focused, the Grapevine is designed to accept input from multiple sources and from multiple source types.
 One day, grapevine will grow beyond nostr.
+(See Figure.)

 ![Multiple Sources of Input](https://i.nostr.build/TtZ2ByM3KJsyL17r.png)